Disposición Final: Reception

-The journalist Horacio Verbitsky considered that Videla's confession was positive, and downplayed the difference between the number of forced disappearances given by Videla and the more common figure of 30,000 people disappeared during the State terrorism, saying "Perhaps he spoke of 7/8 thousand while there were 15, 20, or 30 thousand.
+The journalist Horacio Verbitsky considered that Videla's admission was positive, and downplayed the difference between the number of forced disappearances given by Videla and the more common figure of 30,000 people disappeared during the State terrorism, saying "Perhaps he spoke of 7/8 thousand while there were 15, 20, or 30 thousand.
 The quantity isn't important.
-What is so important is the fact that he has confessed that the disappeared have been, in reality, assassinated.
+What is so important is the fact that he has confessed that the disappeared have been, in reality, murdered.
 He was, finally, obligated to tell the truth."